apache/spark/docs/spark-connect-overview.md

 You can also specify that you want to use Spark Connect explicitly when you create a Spark session.

-For example, you can launch the PySpark or Scala shell with Spark Connect as illustrated here.
+For example, you can launch the PySpark shell with Spark Connect as illustrated here.

 <div class="codetabs">